St. Paul Church of God in Christ

 An older man in a black double-breasted suit, striped tie, and glasses stands on a grand staircase, smiling at the camera.
 He is holding onto the wood railing with one hand, with a patterned red and green carpet on the stairs and a white wall with beige tiles behind him.

-Pastor Kevin Ford
+Pastor Kevin Anthony Ford

 Maurice Harris